Ordo Equitum Solis: 1998–2001

 Planetes was released in January 1999 on Ordo Equitum Solis' own label Sinope, through the UK-based World Serpent Distribution.
 In addition to Planetes, the band's revival resulted in the release of the mini-album Signs, the double CD compilation Octo, the album Metamorphosis - Personam Impono and the 7 inch vinyl picture-disc A Divine Image.
 During this period the artistic experimentations of the band kept evolving, with a more refined style detached from clichés.
-A review of Planetes stated: "Planetes, with its delicate electro-acoustic ballads and its subtle 'esoteric' keyboard layers, places itself more than worthily in a creative path still in solitary and noteworthy ascent" (Vittore Baroni, Rumore magazine n° 85 – 1999).
+A review of Planetes stated: "Planetes, with its delicate electro-acoustic ballads and its subtle 'esoteric' keyboard layers, places itself more than worthily in a creative path still in solitary and noteworthy ascent" (Vittore Baroni, Rumore, n° 85 – 1999).
 Planetes and the other CD's of this year were reviewed in various international magazines.

 Nevertheless, the non-efficient distribution of World Serpent disappointed the band.
 The general drop in sales faced the band with excessive difficulties.
 Also, Ordo Equitum Solis found that live-concerts were harder to get or unsatisfying, and the band finally decided to break up, immediately after their concert at the Wave-Gotik-Treffen in Leipzig on 3 June 2001.

-Notwithstanding the band's break-up, Leithana and Deraclamo would still continue working on unreleased tracks composed in 1989-90, with the intention of releasing a "posthumous" album.
+Notwithstanding the band's break-up, Leithana and Deraclamo would still continue working on unreleased tracks composed in 1989–90, with the intention of releasing a "posthumous" album.
 Apart from this, Leithana started working on an solo-album, which she ultimately decided to never publish.
 In 2002, all musical projects of the band were put on hold.